rwieruch/blog_robinwieruch_content/react-graphql-client-library.md

 {{% read_before_2 "This tutorial is part 3 of 3 in this series."
 "Part 1:" "A complete React with GraphQL Tutorial" "https://www.robinwieruch.de/react-with-graphql-tutorial/" "Part 2:" "A complete React with Apollo and GraphQL Tutorial" "https://www.robinwieruch.de/react-graphql-apollo-tutorial/" %}}

-You may have used a GraphQL client library that was at least partly view layer agnostic, but still able to work with React or other view layer solution in the form of applications like Apollo Client, Urql and Relay.
+You may have used a GraphQL client library that was view-layer agnostic and thus able to work with React or other solutions like Angular or Vue.
+Other GraphQL client libraries like Relay and Urql aren't so powerful, because they are used only for React.
 The next chapter is to illustrate how to implement a GraphQL client library that works with React.
 The takeaway shouldn't be "build your own GraphQL client for your production ready applications", however, you should instead learn:

 * how a GraphQL client library works under the hood
-* how simple a GraphQL client library is to implement your way
+* how simple a GraphQL client library can be implemented your way
 * how it is capable of contributing to the GraphQL ecosystem

-There is contribute to the GraphQL ecosystem, because the tools surrounding it are still fairly new.
+There is lots of room to contribute to the GraphQL ecosystem, because the tools surrounding it are still fairly new.
 A diverse set of tools would speed this along, instead of Apollo pushing its maturation forward alone.
 This is not only a useful addition for your web development skillset, it is also an opportunity to contribute to the early stages of GraphQL.

 Before diving into implementing your own GraphQL client for React, consider the essentials for consuming a GraphQL API in a React application:

 * A **GraphQL client** must be used.
 It can be any HTTP library or even the {{% a_blank "native fetch API" "https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API" %}}, but it must be able to send HTTP methods with a payload across the wire.
 While the GraphQL specification isn't opinionated about the transportation layer, the GitHub GraphQL API you consume with a GraphQL client is using HTTP.
-Our GraphQL client must be able to execute GraphQL operations using HTTP methods.
+Because we are using their API, our GraphQL client must be able to execute GraphQL operations using HTTP methods.

 * There must be a way to **provide the GraphQL client instance to the React view layer**.
 It is the perfect use for [React's Context API](https://www.robinwieruch.de/react-context-api/) to provide the GraphQL client instance at the top level of the React component tree, and to consume it in every React component interested in it.